 - Sand and cement screed is the traditional method of screeding a floor comprising of 3-5 parts sharp sand to 1 part cement.
 This type of screed can be used as bonded or unbonded floor screed.

 Why Screed a Floor?

-Floor screed is a very effective way of leveling out a concrete floor to applying the final layer of flooring, such as carpets, laminate.
+Floor screed is a very effective way of leveling out a concrete floor for applying the final layer of flooring, such as carpets, laminate.
 It is also frequently used over insulation and pipework that is to go under the floor.
-A use that is becoming more popular is to cover underfloor heating; floor screed can have enough water content to be a very thermally efficient solution.
+A use that is becoming more popular is to cover underfloor heating; floor screed can have enough water content to be a very thermally efficient solution,